-Sqlmap is an open source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.
+Sqlmap is an open-source penetration testing tool that automates the process of detecting and exploiting SQL injection flaws and taking over database servers.

 sqlmap is able to detect and exploit five different SQL injection types:

-SELECTsub-statement, or any other SQL statement whose the user want to retrieve the output.
+SELECTsub-statement, or any other SQL statement whose the user wants to retrieve the output.

 UNION ALL SELECT.
 This technique works when the web application page passes directly the output of the statement